x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 Select the connector you want to edit and then click the **Edit** icon.

-The following two screens show the connector settings being edited by clicking the **Edit** icon, on the New Exchange admin center and Classic Exchange admin center, respectively.
+The following two screens show the connector settings being edited by clicking the **Edit** icon, on the New EAC and Classic EAC, respectively.

 :::image type="content" source="../../media/connector-editing-screen-new-eac.png" alt-text="The screen on which the connector settings can be edited":::